krismdlive/slate/source/includes/entities/appointments/_patient_arrival.md

 ### HTTP Request

-To notify a provider that a patient has arrived to an appointment, make a request to:
+To notify the provider that a patient has arrived to the appointment, make a request to:

 `POST {server_url}/api/v1/patients/{patient_id}/appointments/{appointment_id}/entered_waiting_room`